Synternet/archway-publisher/README.md

 Before you start using (modifying) Archway blockchain data publisher locally, there are some prerequisites you need to fulfill:

-* Access to Syntropy Data Layer and its streams - [Developer Portal](https://developer-portal.syntropynet.com/)
+* Access to Synternet Data Layer and its streams - [Developer Portal](https://portal.synternet.com/)
   * A Registered Publisher Profile
   * Generated User JWT token and NKey Seed
 * Go (Golang 1.20) - [Install Go](https://go.dev/doc/install)